 The next day I took the boat out into sea, my destination was one of the Swedish archipelago. it took me three hours(!) to reach the island and why in the name of God did I choose to go there?
 I have no idea, honestly.
 Sitting on the deck I enjoyed the Sun for a while before it got cold and windy and I had to head inside.

-The island was as beautiful as they come with Swedish countryside.
+The island on Stockholm archipelago was as beautiful as they come with Swedish countryside.
 Why does Rick Steve label Swedish countryside as boring, I have no idea!
 Maybe the guy is just full of it.

 There was a well maintained patch of green and a neat little coffee shop near the port area.
 But instead of just sitting on the beach and enjoying the Sun I rented a bike.